jiayiliujiayi/timekilleR/README.md

 ~~getNature: scrape latest research/news/opinions from nature.com~~
 getScience/Cell? wrap these three or more into getResearch?
 whoAmItoday: randomly generate a noun
-getWeather: arguments including "today"(default), "yesterday", "tomorrow" and "wees" (which represents this week)
+getWeather: arguments including "today"(default), "yesterday", "tomorrow" and "week" (which represents this week)
+getAirQualityIndex/getAQI
 play24points: generate four integers within the range of [1,10].
-myLuckyNumber: generate today's lucky number, seed(Sys.Date)
+myLuckyNumber: generate today's lucky number, seed(Sys.Date %% 1e10)
+getPoem(): eng and chn
 #### data manipulation functions in the preprocessing of the genomic data
 readCountsMatrix: fast read counts matrix (avoid using read.table)
 aggregateGeneSymbols: sum counts with the same gene.symbols for each cell (call data.table .SD)